mijp1/castep-docs/docs/tutorials/NMR/NMR_shielding.md

 1. Look at the cell and param file.
 Note that the only special keyword is `task = magres`

- 2. Run castep. `castepsub -n 4  ethanol` Look at the output file.
+ 2. Run castep. `castepsub -n 4  ethanol` Look at the ethanol.castep output file.
 At the end the isotropic chemical shielding, anisotropy, and asymmetry are reported.
- The result should contain these lines
+ The result should contain these lines:
  ```
  ====================================================================
  |                      Chemical Shielding Tensor                   |